-Some bruising and swelling is to be expected, but this will go away within a few weeks.
+Some bruising and swelling are to be expected, but this will go away within a few weeks.
 We will ask you to be careful during sleep and will provide you with detailed post-operative instructions.
 You will see Dr. Beale for follow-up examinations to make sure you are healing well and that you are happy with your results.

 Frequently Asked Questions About Breast Augmentation – Dallas

 Every single one of Dr. Beale’s breast augmentations is personalized for the patient; he considers a variety of different factors when planning each procedure.
 Some of the factors Dr. Beale uses to plan each breast augmentation in Dallas include:

 How do I pick the right surgeon for my breast augmentation in Dallas?

 There are so many different factors that can decide on your breast augmentation outcomes, but what be the most important one is your choice of surgeon.
 These are just some criteria you should consider when looking for the right surgeon for your breast augmentation in Dallas:

 - Certification from the American Board of Plastic Surgery

 - Has extensive training in plastic surgery and breast augmentation

 - Performs breast augmentations with great frequency

 - Is willing to show you an extensive collection of breast augmentation before and after photos